MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 This guide will explain how to set up a Linux server running on [Google Cloud](https://cloud.google.com/).

-Google cloud offers $300 free credits to new users for a limited time, and it also have "Always free products".
+Google cloud offers $300 free credits to new users for a limited time, and it also has "Always free products".
 See [overview](https://cloud.google.com/free) and [docs](https://cloud.google.com/free/docs/gcp-free-tier) for more information.

 ## Before you begin